 LEARNING ABOUT NAVIGATING BY THE STARS

-(Aka great talking points for you while you are engaged in this hands-on kids STEM activity)
+(Aka great talking points and a little celestial navigation history for you while you are engaged in this hands-on kids STEM activity)

 GPS versus the Stars.
 Most of our navigation on Earth now uses GPS satellites.
 Each time we want to know our location we ping four satellites that all send signals back, and where those signals converge gives us our position within feet.
 So why even learn how to navigate by the stars?
 Military personnel learn to navigate by the stars so that they can get home without giving off any signals.
 Celestial navigation also can’t be jammed like satellites can.
 The only time we can’t navigate by the stars is if clouds bar our view!